AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 **We need to add a matlab script which shows unit normals and labels the taps**

 ### Questions:
-1. Does the pressure along the upper and lower surface of the cylinder match?
+1. Does the pressure along the upper and lower surfaces of the cylinder match?
 Should it?
 2. Compare the results between the cases which utilize the tripwire.
 Do the results look different?
 What is physical phenomena that underlies this?

 ## Lab Write-Up